artefactory/supinfo_mlops_course/lessons/05-model-deployment/README.md

     4. Check if the api is running:
         - go to `http://localhost:8001/docs` to see the documentation of the api (where you can also test the api)

-    5. You can send requests to the running dockerized api using python (example inside container openning another terminal):
+    5. You can send requests to the running dockerized api using python (example inside container opening another terminal):
         - change the host in `/app/lessons/05-model-deployment/bin/post_payload.py` to `http://prediction_server:8001`

         - then just like previously you can run: